Animal control service

-An animal control service or animal control agency is an entity charged with responding to requests for help with animals ranging from wild animals, dangerous animals, or animals in distress.
+An animal control service or animal control agency is an entity charged with responding to requests for help with animals, including wild animals, dangerous animals, and animals in distress.
 An individual who works for such an entity was once known as a dog catcher, but is generally now called an animal control officer, and may be an employee or a contractor – commonly employed by a municipality, county, shire, or other subnational government area.

+Historically the netting of feral, stray or unleashed dogs also had important public health and safety benefits, especially during the era of untreatable rabies.

 Duties and function

 Typically animals that are found will be checked for owner identification, including checking any ID tags, scanning for microchips, and checking for tattoos.
 Animals may be returned to their owners, or transported to a veterinary clinic or animal shelter.
 Animals held in the shelter can be returned to their owners, adopted, released to the wild, held as evidence in a criminal investigation or euthanized.

 Animal control services may be provided by the government or through a contract with a humane society or society for the prevention of cruelty to animals.
 Officers may work for, or with, police or sheriff departments, parks and recreation departments, and health departments by confining animals or investigating animal bites to humans.

 Active cruelty to animals may be an indicator of serious psychological or violence problems.
 Because of these links, in some places animal control officers have begun to look for and report on other issues.